2,651 related texts · 45 related myths · Page 1 of 56

 What made Eli the priest live so long?
 The midrash gives a simple answer: Torah study.
 "Fortunate is the man who listens to me, watching daily at my gates, waiting at the posts of ...

 Before the sun existed, there was light.
-This is one of the oldest puzzles in Genesis — God creates light on the first day, but the sun and moon don't appear until the fourth.
-The ...
+This is one of the oldest puzzles in Genesis, God creates light on the first day, but the sun and moon don't appear until the fourth.
+The r...

 "And your eyes shall see" (Malachi 1:5).
-The prophet promises that Israel will watch the fall of Edom — watch it with their own eyes, from their own territory, and say: "Great is t...
+The prophet promises that Israel will watch the fall of Edom, watch it with their own eyes, from their own territory, and say: "Great is th...

 When God looks down at a wicked generation, the rabbis said, He searches for one righteous person to carry the weight of atonement for all the rest.
 This is the reading Aggadat Ber...

-The vision of Obadiah — the shortest prophetic book in the Hebrew Bible — is entirely about the punishment of Edom.
-Rabbi Berachiah asked: why did God choose Obadiah specifically f...
+The vision of Obadiah, the shortest prophetic book in the Hebrew Bible, is entirely about the punishment of Edom.
+Rabbi Berachiah asked: why did God choose Obadiah specifically for...

 The scene is set: Jacob, disguised as his brother Esau, deceives his aging and blind father Isaac to receive the blessing meant for the firstborn.
 The Torah tells us, "He came to h...

-We all know the story: Isaac, old and blind, intends to bless his elder son Esau.
+The familiar story is this: Isaac, old and blind, intends to bless his elder son Esau.
 But Rebekah, favoring her younger son Jacob, orchestrates a deception.
-She dresses Jacob in Esau's...
+She dresses Jacob in E...

 The scene is set: Isaac, old and blind, intends to bless his elder son, Esau.
 But through a clever ruse orchestrated by his mother, Rebekah, Jacob receives the blessing instead.
 Im...

 When Sarah died, Abraham aged overnight.
-The midrash says it plainly: old age came upon him the moment he buried her, as the verse notes — "Abraham was old, coming with days" (Gene...
+The midrash says it plainly: old age came upon him the moment he buried her, as the verse notes, "Abraham was old, coming with days" (Genes...

-The story of Jacob and Esau is one of sibling rivalry, deception, and destiny.
-Today, we’re diving into a pivotal moment: Isaac unknowingly blessing Jacob instead of Esau, as recou...
+The story of Jacob and Esau is one of sibling rivalry, deception, and destiny. a pivotal moment: Isaac unknowingly blessing Jacob instead of Esau, as recounted in the Book of Jubil...

 The story of Jacob and Esau, and their mother Rebekah's intervention, is a wild ride, full of trickery and profound implications.
 Jacob, was still hesitant about Rebekah's plan to ...